cosuke23/Tea_Gang/README.md

 # Tea_Gang
- Milk Tea Ordering system with inventory and point of sale
+ Milk Tea Ordering System with Inventory and Point of Sale
+   - mainly an ordering system that can adapt to different products (i.e flowers)